Inference on summaries of a model-agnostic longitudinal variable importance trajectory with application to suicide prevention: Numerical experiments

-For the mean VIM over the time series, we have high power for detecting that this average is greater than zero for variables 1, 2, and 3; for variable 8, which truly has zero importance, the type I error rate is controlled at the 0.05 level (the same is true for variables 9 and 10, results not shown).
+For the mean VIM over the time series, we have high power for detecting that the add-in AUC and PPV average is greater than zero for variables 1, 2, and 3; for variable 8, which truly has zero importance, the type I error rate is controlled at the 0.05 level (the same is true for variables 9 and 10, results not shown).
 For the slope of the linear VIM trend over the time series, power is lower for variable 1 (with true slope near zero) than for variables 2 and 3; type I error for variable 8 remains controlled at the 0.05 level.
 These trends hold for both the add-in and leave-out VIMs.
 While the VIM values differ between these formulations, the trends in the VIM values over time are similar and match the data-generating mechanism.
 The different VIM magnitudes for add-in and leave-out, while expected, are important: the interpretation of results from a variable importance estimation task depend greatly on the variables that are conditioned upon.
 As we discussed above, since the true (and estimated) VIM trajectories are monotone for each variable but are not all either increasing or decreasing, it would be difficult to compare AUTC or GMRC across variables in this context.

-\subsection{Additional empirical results: other algorithms, sample sizes, and correlated data}
+\subsection{Additional empirical results: other algorithms, sample sizes, and uncorrelated data}

-In Section~\ref{sec:full_sim_results} (Supplementary Material), we provide further empirical results under the data-generating mechanism described above, for the full range of sample sizes and algorithms.
+In Supplementary Material Section~\ref{sec:more_dgm_2_results} (Tables~\ref{tab:sim_true_vims_0.5_auc_dgm_2}--\ref{tab:sim_all_slope_8_0.5_sensitivity_dgm_2}, Figures~\ref{fig:sim_vim_over_time_0.5_ppv_dgm_2}--\ref{fig:sim_vim_over_time_supp_0.5_sensitivity_dgm_2}), we provide further empirical results under the data-generating mechanism described above, for the full range of sample sizes and algorithms.
 As expected from theory, there is some bias and undercoverage at small sample sizes, but the bias decreases to zero and coverage increases to the nominal level with increasing sample size.
-The results do not differ across algorithms used to estimate the nuisance functions.
+The results do not differ across algorithms used to estimate the nuisance functions, except for sensitivity, where as we mentioned above there is better coverage when logistic regression is used.